 Check your new home for any potential dangers to your pet such as sharp edges, splintered floorboards, loose wires/cables and hazardous chemicals.
 Here is a useful room by room guide to dog-proofing your home.

 Make sure the outside area is secured with no gaps in fences or walls where he could escape.
 It takes a dog a few weeks to get used to new surroundings and in that time, you need to be sure that he is as safe as possible without you having to be vigilant during a time when you will be busy also.

 Take care of yourself

-Pets are in tune with their owners’ behaviour.
+Pets are in tune with their owners’ behavior.
 They can tell if you’re excited, stressed or upset.
 Take care of yourself after you move.
 There will be a lot to sort out, including unpacking, changing addresses and finding a new vet.

 If you’re having trouble adjusting, your animal will pick up on this sense of upheaval.
 Maintain the healthy habits you had before the move.
 Get enough sleep, don’t skip your meals and exercise regularly.

 Do you have any house moving tips you'd like to share?
 Let us know below.